quarkusio/quarkus-super-heroes/README.md

 ![Superheroes architecture diagram](images/application-architecture.png)

 The main UI allows you to pick one random Hero and Villain by clicking on _New Fighters_.
 Then, click _Fight!_ to start the battle.
 The table at the bottom shows the list of previous fights.

+You can then click the _Narrate Fight_ button if you want to perform a narration using the [Narration Service](rest-narration).

+> **NOTE:** Using Azure OpenAI or OpenAI may not be a free resource for you, so please understand this!
+Unless configured otherwise, the [Narration Service](rest-narration) does **NOT** communicate with any external service.
+Instead, by default, it just returns a default narration.
+See the [Integration with OpenAI Providers](rest-narration/README.md#integration-with-openai-providers) for more details

 ![Fight screen](images/fight-screen.png)

 ## Running Locally via Docker Compose